TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpsourcesnapshotfailedreplicainconsistent.md

 # Error CBPSourceSnapshotFailedReplicaInconsistent

 <!--issueDescription-->
-We identified that your Source volume snapshot failed due to inconsistent datasource replica.
+We identified that your Source volume snapshot failed due to an inconsistent datasource replica.
 <!--/issueDescription-->

 ## **Recommended Document**

-To resolve this issue, refer this [article](https://aka.ms/CBPSourceSnapshotFailedReplicaInconsistent).
+To resolve this issue, refer to this [article](https://aka.ms/CBPSourceSnapshotFailedReplicaInconsistent).